Peter Freuchen: Career

 In 1906, he went on his first expedition to Greenland as a member of the Denmark expedition.
 Between 1910 and 1924, he undertook several expeditions, often with the noted Polar explorer Knud Rasmussen.
 He worked with Rasmussen in crossing the Greenland ice sheet.
 He spent many years in North Star Bay, Greenland, living with the Polar Inuit.
 In 1935, Freuchen visited South Africa, and by the end of the decade, he had travelled to Siberia.

-In 1910, Knud Rasmussen and Peter Freuchen established the Thule Trading Station at North Star Bay in the Cape York district of Greenland, as a trading base.
+In 1910, Rasmussen and Freuchen established the Thule Trading Station at North Star Bay in the Cape York district of Greenland, as a trading base.
 The name Thule was chosen because it was the most northerly trading post in the world, literally the "Ultima Thule".
 Thule Trading Station became the home base for a series of seven expeditions, known as the Thule Expeditions, between 1912 and 1933.

 The First Thule Expedition (1912, Rasmussen, Freuchen, Inukitsork, and Uvdloriark) aimed to test Robert Peary's claim that a channel divided Peary Land from Greenland.
 They proved this was not the case in a 1000 km journey across the inland ice that almost killed them.
 Clements Markham, president of the Royal Geographical Society, called the journey the "finest ever performed by dogs."
 Freuchen wrote personal accounts of this journey (and others) in Vagrant Viking (1953) and I Sailed with Rasmussen (1958).
 He states in Vagrant Viking that only one other dogsled trip across Greenland was ever successful.
-When he got stuck under an avalanche, he claims to have used his own feces to fashion a dagger with which he freed himself.
+When he was buried under an avalanche, he claims to have used his own feces to fashion a dagger with which he freed himself.

 While in Denmark, Freuchen and Rasmussen held a series of lectures about their expeditions and the Inuit culture.

 Freuchen's first wife, Mequpaluk, who took the name Navarana, accompanied him on several expeditions.
-When she died he wanted her buried in the old church graveyard in Upernavik.
+When she died, he wanted her buried in the church graveyard in Upernavik.
 The church refused to perform the burial, because Navarana was not baptized, so Freuchen buried her himself.
 Knud Rasmussen later used the name Navarana for the lead role in the movie Palos Brudefærd which was filmed in East Greenland in 1933.
 Freuchen strongly criticized the Christian church which sent missionaries among the Inuit without understanding their culture and traditions.